-The Alliance for Catholic Education Teaching Fellows forms talented, faith-filled college graduates to renew and transform Catholic school classrooms.
+The Alliance for Catholic Education offers talented, faith-filled college graduates the opportunity to renew and transform Catholic school classrooms through their Teaching Fellows program.
 ACE teachers form a select cohort of the nation's top emerging Catholic school teachers and leaders, and through ACE's innovative instructional model, they develop the skills and knowledge necessary to serve some of the most under-resourced schools in the United States.

 ACE Teaching Fellows do not just get the chance to serve a school in need--they get professional preparation that will enable them to make a deep and profound difference in the lives of the children they serve.
 The ACE M.Ed. intensively prepares teachers by integrating graduate level coursework with an immersion teaching experience.
 Throughout their two years teaching in under-resourced Catholic schools, ACE teachers earn a cost-free Master of Education degree from the University of Notre Dame.
 Upon graduation, they are eligible for state licensure as a teacher.